Healthy Homes Assessment Taita

 Home Assessments Taita for Rental Properties

-• Does the ceiling insulation require topping up or replacing?
+• Is the ceiling insulation in need of topping up? require topping up or replacing?

-• Does the house have adequate ventilation?
-This includes extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties